Here's why Ant Group is about to shatter IPO records

 To tap both Chinese and global investors, Ant Group is listing its shares both in Shanghai and Hong Kong.
 It is due to begin trading in Hong Kong on Nov.
 5. The Shanghai debut has yet to be announced.

-Even before announcing its IPO plans, Ant Group was the world's most valuable fintech company, with a valuation of $150 million after a 2018 fundraising round.
+Even before announcing its IPO plans, Ant Group was the world's most valuable fintech company, with a valuation of $150 billion after a 2018 fundraising round.

 "Ant Group is much more than PayPal which only processes financial payments.
 It has a lot of businesses in other areas and with other services that would help 1.3 billion people in China," Jackson Wong, asset management director at Amber Hill Capital Ltd., said in an interview.
 "We are betting that Ant Group will be able to grow at a very high pace in the future."